 |% of Total AP Students with Scores 3+||51.6||53.3||74.0||

 - Digital Technology In The Immaculate High School Classroom

 - Virtual High School Course Offerings

-Historically, 98%-100% of Immaculate High School graduates continue their education.
-Students from the past five graduating classes have entered the following colleges and universities:
+Historically, 99%-100% of Immaculate High School graduates continue their education.
+Students from the graduating classes of 2020, 2021 and 2022 are attending the following colleges and universities: